ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/astrogator/INumericalIntegrator.rst

 INumericalIntegrator
 ====================

-.. py:class:: INumericalIntegrator
+.. py:class:: ansys.stk.core.stkobjects.astrogator.INumericalIntegrator

    object

    The type of numerical integrator to be used by the propagator.

-.. py:currentmodule:: ansys.stk.core.stkobjects.astrogator
+.. py:currentmodule:: INumericalIntegrator

 Overview
 --------